| ABOUT

 Hungary]

-From Slovakia I entered Poland stopping in the cute town of Krakow.
-This nice small town made me
+Slovakia I entered Poland stopping in the cute town of Krakow.
+This

-begin feeling the different and interesting atmosphere of the East, less intense in
+atmosphere of the East, less intense in Budapest.

-The quietness of the people playing violins, violas and flutes in the streets are
+The quietness of the people playing violins, violas and flutes

-my best Krakowian memory, along with the visit in the salt caves.
-It was freezing but
+in the streets are my best Krakowian memory, along with the visit

-worthwhile going down through the tunnels and suddenly coming out in huge halls dug in
+the tunnels and suddenly coming out in huge halls dug in depth to

-to Oswiecim (Auschwitz), a town two hours far from Krakow whose fame doesn't need
+but proper visit to Oswiecim (Auschwitz), a town two hours far from

-A bunch of hours by train there's Warsaw that with its soviet modern mixed style didn't
+A bunch of hours by train there's Warsaw that with its soviet

-charm me that much, but it was funny sleeping on a floating hostel, I mean a quite
+modern mixed style didn't charm me that much, but it was funny sleeping

-rusty boat moored on the Vistula bank.
+bank.
 Anyway it was cheap and not too swinging.

 eight hours from the polish capital: the desert train slowed down till at walking pace